greco-project/pvcompare/docs/model_assumptions.rst

 an elevation of 45°, the gable roof area facing south equals 70% of the total floor area.

-For a flat roof area available to PV installations is assumed to be 40% of the total floor area, due to shading between the modules (see `Energieatlas <https://energieatlas.berlin.de/Energieatlas_Be/Docs/Datendokumentation-Solarkataster_BLN.pdf>`_.
+For a flat roof area available to PV installations is assumed to be 40% of the total floor area, due to shading between the modules (see `Energieatlas <https://energieatlas.berlin.de/Energieatlas_Be/Docs/Datendokumentation-Solarkataster_BLN.pdf>`_).

 Maximum Capacity
 ----------------
 With the help of the calculated available area for PV exploitation, the maximum capacity can be calculated.
 The maximum capacity, given in the unit of kWp, depends on the size and the efficiency of the specific PV technology.
-It serves as a limit for the investment optimization with MVS.
+It serves as a limit (constraint) for the investment optimization.
 It is calculated as follows:

 .. math::